Do-It-Yourself Painting: How To Paint Stucco

-Step 1: Prepare the room
+Step 1: Prepare the Room

 Removing stucco from a ceiling is very messy.
-Paint stucco ceiling is less messy, but be sure to properly prepare the room before beginning the process.
+The paint stucco ceiling is less messy, but be sure to properly prepare the room before beginning the process.
 Remove any furniture or decorations that can be removed and cover the rest with drop cloths or plastic sheets.
 Fasten plastic sheets to the walls to prevent the stucco from sticking to them.
 Use masking tape to secure the plastic without damaging the paint.

 If you know it has been painted before, skip this step.
 Carefully, climb a ladder and look closely at the stucco.
 If it looks sealed and smooth, it has probably been painted before.
-If it looks sharp and pointed it may not have been.
+If it looks sharp and pointed, it may not have been.

 Home Painters Toronto Tip:

 Go to a small corner of the stucco.
 Run your finger GENTLY over the stucco.
 If it easily comes off, then you need to prime/seal the stucco prior to painting it.

 Home Painters Pro-tip:

 If there is water damage; Keep doing layers of primer until there are no signs of damage left.
-Sometimes even a stain blocker in that one water damaged area will be necessary.
+Sometimes even a stain blocker in that one water-damaged area will be necessary.
 Kilz or Zinser both have good stain blocker primers for situations such as these.
-Once these areas have been sealed then do a full coat of oil/waterborne primer to blend with the rest of the ceiling.
+Once these areas have been sealed, then do a full coat of oil/waterborne primer to blend with the rest of the ceiling.

-Step 4: Painting the Stucco:
+Step 4: Painting the Stucco

 Painting stucco is different than painting a flat wall or ceiling.
 Instead of using less paint stucco and adding more if needed, load your roller with a healthy amount as long as it doesn’t drip.